Actindo-AG/Documentation/DataHub/Operation/04_ManageDeletedAttributes.md

 # Manage deleted attributes

-Attributes that haves been deleted are moved to the *DELETED ATTRIBUTES* tab.
-They are not irretrievably deleted.
-You can still recover the attribute and make the deletion undone.
+Once an attribute has been deleted, it is moved to the *DELETED ATTRIBUTES* tab.
+However, it is not irretrievably deleted.
+You can recover a deleted attribute and make the deletion undone.
 Alternatively, you can permanently delete an attribute that is definitely no longer needed.

 ## Recover an attribute

-Recover an attribute and undo the deletion undone for attributes that have been deleted by mistake.
+Recover an attribute and undo the deletion for attributes that have been deleted by mistake.

 #### Prerequisites